SAP/luigi/docs/navigation-configuration.md

 Find the `basicConfiguration.js` file in your `luigi-config` folder.
 You can configure the navigation by editing this file.

-You will notice that the file consists of a tree-like structure of **navigation nodes**.
+The file consists of a tree-like structure of **navigation nodes**.
 The first level nodes represent the top navigation, while their children represent the side navigation.
-The nodes have some basic properties (called **navigation parameters**) such as labels, links, views, and (optionally) children.
+The nodes have some basic properties, such as labels, links, views, and (optionally) children.
+These properties are called **navigation parameters**.

 Here is an example of a simple navigation structure: